Information for the various programs may be found below.

 - Optical Science and Engineering Program Quantum Optics Track

 - College of Optical Sciences at the University of Arizona Admission

 Theory Postdoctoral Fellows

 Center for Quantum Information and Control (CQuIC)

-The core faculty at CQuIC are F. Elohim Becerra, Carlton Caves (Director), Ivan Deutsch, Poul Jessen (UA), and Akimasa Miyake; these are the Project Directors (PDs) for the FRHTP.
+CQuIC Postdoctoral Fellows work with the core faculty at CQuIC: F. Elohim Becerra, Carlton Caves (Director), Ivan Deutsch, Poul Jessen (UA), and Akimasa Miyake; these are the Project Directors (PDs) for the FRHTP.
 There are ten Senior Collaborating Participants (SCPs) associated with the FRHTP, all at other institutions: Howard Barnum, Grant Biedermann, Robin Blume-Kohout, Gavin Brennen, Joshua Combes, Yuan-Yu Jau, Andrew Landahl, Gerard Milburn, Timothy Ralph, and Rolando Somma.